|

 desired).
 As with colores above, care

-"-corr 0"), since the default option (Laplacian filter) would
+"-corr 0"), since a possible default option (Laplacian

-amplify the segmentation of the data caused by the SAXS beads. colacor is essentially a stripped down
+amplify the segmentation of the data caused by the SAXS beads. collage can take one or more PDB files as input.

 0_tnc.pdb and 1_tnc_sph.situs